CraigKelly/dmk/README.md

 ## Building

-This project uses the YAML library at https://github.com/go-yaml/yaml, but already in the vendor directory.
+`godep` is used to manage dependencies in the vendor directory.
+This should be handled transparently by the `Makefile`.